 Lasagna is no exception.
 This pasta dish checks all the boxes of comfort food: It's cooked with love, sparks joy and leaves every appetite feeling satisfied.
 Yes, that feeling never gets old!

 As it turns out, the queen of 30-minute meals also found herself slowing down during quarantine.
-Luckily for us, Rachel Ray just shared the product of that extra time spent in the kitchen with fans on social media.
+Luckily for us, Rachael Ray just shared the product of that extra time spent in the kitchen with fans on social media.

-"Last year, I made so many lasagnas that I thought I might be done with them for life," Rachel writes in the latest issue of her "In Season" magazine.
+"Last year, I made so many lasagnas that I thought I might be done with them for life," Rachael writes in the latest issue of her "In Season" magazine.
 "But here's the thing: Lasagna is layers and layers of love, which makes the time you put into it worthwhile."

 Rachael's lasagna requires a fairly hefty list of ingredients, but the final product will make the trip to the grocery store well worth your while.
 There are three things to prepare here: the meat sauce, the "besciamella" (white sauce), and the ingredients needed for assembly.

 To begin this five-step recipe, combine all of the ingredients for the meat sauce in a sturdy saucepot.
 Next, make the besciamella in a large skillet or saucepan.
 Once both sauces are ready, bring a large pot of salted water to a boil; cook the pasta for five minutes.
 Now, you're ready to preheat your oven . . .

 Finally, assemble your noodles and sauces in layers in a baking dish, and fold in mozzarella and the Parmigiano-Reggiano.
 Bake the lasagna for 40 minutes; remove foil, and return to the oven until the top is nice and bubbly.